M25 Nightmare Ahead: Key Kent Stretch to Shut Overnight for Weekend Roadworks

-During the closures, drivers heading anti-clockwise will be diverted off the M25 at Junction 2, routed through the Darenth Interchange roundabout, and rejoin the motorway using the Junction 2 anti-clockwise entry slip road.
+During these times, anti-clockwise traffic will be forced off the M25 at Junction 2, directed around the Darenth Interchange roundabout, and back on via the entry slip road.
+Expect chaos!

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.